mingyu623/6DMG/6DMG_htk/airwriting_word_based/LeaveOneOut/README.txt

 3_2.
 3_2_batch.pl
   This script performs the complete leave-one-out cross validation by using Step 3.0 and Step 3.1 for each specified datatype and test users.

+4. 4_stats.pl
+  Example
+  > perl 4_stats.pl
+  Output:
+   - res_train.txt  (the recognition results of the training set)
+   - res_merge.txt  (the recognition results of the merged detection testing set)